Solutions Who We Serve Insights & Events About Contact

 The full story:

-In addition, the California Franchise Tax Board (CFTB) will follow the IRS’ tax relief announcement by extending deadlines for both the filing of various California individual and business tax returns, and payment of certain state taxes, for taxpayers impacted by these severe storms.
+In addition, the California Franchise Tax Board (CFTB) will follow the IRS’ tax relief announcement by extending due dates for both the filing of various California individual and business tax returns, and payment of certain state taxes, for taxpayers impacted by these severe storms.

 Taxpayers entitled to the automatic extension include: